Alina Bercu: Life

-She started her first piano lessons at the age of 7 at the Arts School in her native town.
+Bercu started piano lessons at the age of 7 at the Arts School in her hometown.

 In 1999 she settled with her family in Brasov, Transylvania, to study piano with Professor Stela Drăgulin from the Faculty of Music.

-Aged only 16, she passed the entrance examination at the Franz Liszt Music University in Weimar, Germany, becoming Grigory Gruzman’s student.
-She attends in parallel the courses of the National College Andrei Saguna in Brasov.
+Aged 16, she passed the entrance examination at the Franz Liszt Music University in Weimar, Germany, becoming Grigory Gruzman’s student.
+At the same time, she attended the courses of the National College Andrei Saguna in Brasov.

-She gave her first concert with an orchestra at only 9, and soon performed at noted stages in Europe, America and Asia including: The Romanian Athenaeum and Mihail Jora Studio from the Radio Broadcast Hall in Bucharest, Tonhalle Düsseldorf, Teo Otto Theater - Remscheid, Prinzregententheater München, Musikhalle-Hamburg, Auditorium - Rome, Tonhalle Zürich, Carnegie Hall and Theatre du Vevey.
+She gave her first concert with an orchestra at only 9, and soon performed at notable venues in Europe, America and Asia including: The Romanian Athenaeum and Mihail Jora Studio from the Radio Broadcast Hall in Bucharest, Tonhalle Düsseldorf, Teo Otto Theater - Remscheid, Prinzregententheater München, Musikhalle-Hamburg, Auditorium - Rome, Tonhalle Zürich, Carnegie Hall and Theatre du Vevey.
 Bercu has given more than 200 concerts with widely known orchestras and made recordings for several European broadcasters.